-While Amtrol offers industrial models as well, this particular unit is meant for domestic use and we think it’s compact and space saving when compared to other tanks.
+While Amtrol offers industrial models as well, Amtrol WX-202 is meant for domestic use and we think it’s compact and space saving when compared to other tanks.
 It has an attractive blue-steel color frame that will look good no matter where it’s placed.

 This pressure tank primarily operates through a butyl diaphragm which helps to ward off bacteria from water and it’s complemented by a resistant liner that’s made from 100% propylene.
 This means that your liner won’t crack, chip or flake, protecting your water from contamination.
 To further strengthen the liner and diaphragm the manufacturer has reinforced them with a positive hoop ring seal.

 We wouldn’t be doing this review any justice if we didn’t mention the welded stainless steel air valve feature, which helps to prevent air pressure loss.
-Another feature worth mentioning is the custom steel deep drawn dome which keeps the tank low while fortifying it.
+Another feature of Amtrol WX-202 worth mentioning is the custom steel deep drawn dome which keeps the tank low while fortifying it.